-There are expanding efforts to create open and no-cost alternatives that are tailored to teaching faculty needs.
-Virginia has been a leader in this arena, with schools across the state working to publish open educational textbooks, provide grants to incorporate open into the classroom, partnering with the Open Textbook Network, and offering z-degrees, where all resources in the degree program are no-cost to students.
+For many years, Virginia has expanded efforts to create open and no-cost alternatives that are tailored to faculty needs, with schools across the state working to publish open educational textbooks, provide grants to incorporate open resources into the classroom, partner with the Open Textbook Network, and offer z-degrees, where all resources in the degree program are no cost to students.
 These efforts have demonstrated the benefits to using open resources beyond saving students money.
 Student engagement increases, due to immediate access to course materials; faculty can tailor the course materials to specific classroom needs; and instructors have the freedom to rethink courses with outcomes-centered approaches.

-The funding for this program was added to VIVA's budget in the 2018-2020 Biennium as part of an overall Open and Affordable Course Content Initiative.
+The funding for this program was added to VIVA's base budget in the 2018-2020 Biennium as part of an overall Open and Affordable Course Content Initiative.
 VIVA is funded by the Virginia General Assembly as well as VIVA member institutions, and is sponsored by the State Council of Higher Education.